 For the consumer, egg carton coding is a simple way to feel confident in their purchasing decision by providing a way to determine the freshness of the eggs, and how long the eggs will remain fresh if properly stored.
-The code also is the primary identification if a recall is issued.
+The code also is the primary identification if a food recall is issued.

-Retailers rely on the egg carton codes to maintain optimal stock rotation by helping to ensure an efficient FIFO ('first in/first out') inventory system which provides their customers with the freshest eggs and lowers their spoilage.
-The codes simplify processes if a recall is issued by providing a simple way to pull affected product off the shelf.
+Retailers rely on the egg carton codes to maintain optimal stock rotation by insuring an efficient FIFO inventory system which provides their customers with the freshest eggs and lowers their spoilage.
+The codes simplify processes if a food recall is issued by providing a simple way to pull effected product off the shelf.

-Government authorities at both the state and federal level utilize egg carton coding as part of retailer inspection for product freshness.
-Carton codes are the primary identifier for suspect items as part of a food recall.
+Government authorities at both the state and federal level utilize egg carton coding as part of retailer inspection for product freshness and carton codes are the primary identifier for suspect items as part of a food recall.